Cosmic flashes pinpointed to a surprising location in space

 The scientists set out to make high-precision measurements of a repeating burst source discovered in January 2020 in the constellation of Ursa Major, the Great Bear.

 “We wanted to look for clues to the bursts’ origins.
-Using many radio telescopes together, we knew we could pinpoint the source’s location in the sky with extreme precision.
+Using many radio telescopes together, we knew we could pinpoint the source’s location on the sky with extreme precision.
 That gives the opportunity to see what the local neighbourhood of a fast radio burst looks like”, says Franz Kirsten.

 Close but surprising location